BBN-E/tac-kbp-eal/validation.md

     quoteFilter:
     ```

-4. Minimize system outputs to just the best it produced using `tac-kbp-eal/target/appassembler/bin/keepOnlyBestResponses`:
+4. Restrict system outputs to just the best justification for each assertion
+ using `tac-kbp-eal/target/appassembler/bin/keepOnlyBestResponses`:
     Params:

     ```